well-typed/large-records/large-records-benchmarks/report/README.md

 not only do these flags affect compilation time, they may do so non-linearly if part of the tree is never actually forced.

+Runtime benchmarks do use `-O1`, since here we are interested in how the library would behave in a production build.

 All measurements are done with `ghc` 8.8.4 as this is the version of `ghc` used by the client for whom this work was done ([Juspay](https://juspay.in/)).
 The only exception is the `NoFieldSelectors` experiment, see below.